 Not a typical IOR Racer

 As described in the article below Rolling Stone features some differences compared to the typical IOR philosophy of this era.
-Most remarkable in this regard is the light displacement with a very high ballast ratio.
+Most remarkable is the light displacement with a very high ballast ratio.
 Rolling Stone is a cold-moulded construction made of four layers of 3/16″ (4.7 mm) Honduras mahogany, diagonally planked over longitudinal stringers of Sitka spruce.
 This design leads to a very light but strong hull and after more than 40 years of excessive service it shows absolutely no signs of fatigue or loss of its original strength.
 Cold-moulded wood is still a very sophisticated but nowadays also a very expensive lightweight construction material, especially if you intend to use mahogany.
 The deck and housetop are made of fibreglass over mahogany plywood.
 The cockpit is self-bailing with bridge deck and tiller steering to semi-balanced spade rudder.
 Please visit the web pages of Peter Burrowes for a very personal and unique description of the building process of Rolling Stone and the Stone Boatyard.

 Impressive Ballast Ratio

 Besides the light hull Rolling Stone is fitted with an outside lead ballast of 6,700 lbs (appr.
 3.0 t) giving the boat an impressive ballast ratio of more than 53 %, which leads to a stablitiy range of 142 degrees according to the UK Code of Practice.
 In the photo below Rolling Stone is still in the process of being planked at Stone Boatyard.

 Typical problems of IOR designs are insufficient power and stability in terms of control while sailing downwind.
 Burns countered these well-known issues.
 Skeg and rudder are fairly large and the stern is not characterized by the typical and quite ugly „tea kettle shape“.

 About Stone Boatyard